 What It Means to Live as a Redeemed Person

-Understanding the Bible meaning of redemption should change the way we walk through every ordinary Tuesday.
-If you have placed your faith in Jesus Christ, you are not merely forgiven — you are redeemed.
-You belong to Someone.
-You have been purchased at infinite cost.
-And that truth reshapes everything.
+The meaning of redemption should change how you walk through an ordinary Tuesday, not just on Sunday mornings.
+If you have placed your faith in Jesus Christ, you are redeemed, not merely forgiven

 You Are No Longer Defined by Your Past

-One of the most practical gifts of redemption is a new identity.
+Redemption gives you a new identity.
 The shame of who you used to be, the guilt of what you have done, the regret that whispers at three in the morning — redemption speaks a louder word over all of it.
 Paul reminds the Corinthian believers — people who had come out of every kind of brokenness — of their new standing:

 “And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”— 1 Corinthians 6:11 (ESV)